Uncovering conformal symmetry in the $3D$ Ising transition: State-operator correspondence from a fuzzy sphere regularization: Acknowlegement

 \section{Acknowlegement}

-We thank Chong Wang, Ducan Haldane, Sung-Sik Lee, Rob Myers, Junchen Rong, Yijian Zou for useful discussions.
+We thank Chong Wang, Duncan Haldane, Sung-Sik Lee, Rob Myers, Junchen Rong, Yijian Zou for useful discussions.
 We thank Liangdong Hu for simulation discussion and collaboration on a related project.
-This work was supported by National Science Foundation of China under No. 11974288, 92165102 (W.Z., C.H.).
+This work was supported by National Science Foundation of China under No. 92165102, 11974288 and National R\&D program under No. 2022YFA1402204 (W.Z., C.H.).
 Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Industry Canada and by the Province of Ontario through the Ministry of Colleges and Universities.
 J.H. was supported by the European Research Council (ERC) under grant HQMAT (Grant Agreement No. 817799), the Israel-US Binational Science Foundation (BSF), and by a Research grant from Irving and Cherna Moskowitz.
+Y.C.H. and E.H. thank Centre de recherches mathématiques (CRM) and the organizers of the workshop ``Conformal field theory and quantum many-body physics" for hospitality where some ideas of this work were initiated, and for the Galileo Galilei Institute and the organizers of the GGI workshop ``Bootstrapping Nature: Non-perturbative Approaches to Critical Phenomena” for hospitality during the completion of this work.